Version 1.3 – 6 August 2020

 How long do Cookies last

 There are two different types of cookie that are used on our site.
 The length of time the data is stored depends on the type of cookie but is generally between a few minutes and up to two years.

 ‘Session’ cookies typically expire when you leave the website or when you close your web browser.
 They let us see how you used our site which enables us to work out how to improve it for visitors in the future.
 They can also be used to give you a better experience.
 For example enabling you to move between different stages of a form without having to re-enter information already provided.

 ‘Persistent’ cookies usually last much longer and have a fixed expiry depending on the specific cookie.
-The cookies we use last up to two years after you leave the website, unless you choose to delete them earlier.
+The length of time each cookie lasts is detailed below, unless you choose to delete them earlier.
 These type of cookies are helpful as they allow us to recognise your device on future visits.
 This means that we can tailor the website to be more relevant for you the next time you visit and improve your overall experience of the services or functions offered.